Header Image

 There are various theories as to why childhood ADHD disappears in some adults and persists in others.

 • Children with ADHD from a low socio-economic background benefited more from special school support than children from higher socio-economic backgrounds.18 In our view, this indicates that families with a low socio-economic status are less able to compensate for their children’s deficits.
+This is likely to apply to all mental health problems.

 • A study of stress exposure in children with ADHD found that severe stress exposure in childhood and adolescence was associated with severe ADHD-HI or ADHD-I progression into adulthood, while children with low stress exposure often showed remitting ADHD (all subtypes).19 A large cohort study in Sweden confirms this20

 • Another study found an up to 11.8-fold increase in trauma in late-onset ADHD.
 Neurophysiologically, late-onset ADHD did not differ from ADHD in people with ADHD who had had it since childhood.
 However, the effects were significantly stronger.
-At the same time, 1/3 of the late-onset ADHD sufferers were no longer diagnosed with ADHD after one year.21
+At the same time, 1/3 of the late-onset ADHD sufferers were no longer diagnosed with ADHD after one year.21 The latter could also be an indication of a high rate of misdiagnosis.

 • Puberty is associated with a strongly altered dopaminergic innervation in the PFC.
 The PFC is particularly vulnerable to dopaminergic stimulation during this time.
 This explains the fluctuating behavior of adolescents between the poles of novelty seeking and strong withdrawal.
 The strong dopaminergic vulnerability in this developmental phase further explains the dangers of alcohol and drug abuse or excessive media consumption.
 These can cause permanent disorders of the dopamine system, which increases the risk of impulsivity, addiction or psychosis.22